manticoresoftware/manticoresearch/docs/conf_options_reference/index_configuration_options.rst

 Allows for fine-grain control over how attributes are loaded into memory when using indexes with external storage.
 It is possible to keep attributes on disk.
 Although, the daemon does map them to memory and the OS loads small chunks of data on demand.
-This allows use of docinfo = extern instead of docinfo = inline, but still leaves plenty of free memory for cases when you have large collections of pooled attributes (string/JSON/MVA) or when you're using many indexes per daemon that don't consume memory.
-It is not possible to update attributes left on disk when this option is enabled and the constraint of 4Gb of entries per pool is still in effect.
+This leaves plenty of free memory for cases when you have large collections of pooled attributes (string/JSON/MVA) or when you're using many indexes per daemon that don't consume memory.

 Note that this option also affects RT indexes.
 When it is enabled, all attribute updates will be disabled, and also all disk chunks of RT